nfotinakes/CST383_Final_Project/README.md

 ## Methods

 Tools:
-Used for data exploration, preprocessing, and visualization
 * Numpy
 * Pandas
 * Matplotlib
 * Seaborn

-Methods using SciKit:
+Methods/Models:
+* KNN
+* Linear Regression
-* Models: KNN, Linear Regression, and Decision Tree
+* Decision Tree

-File created using Jupyter Notebook via Anaconda
+*File created using Jupyter Notebook via Anaconda*

+Using the tool set above, we first explored the dataset, did some data preprocessing/datamunging, and visualized the data relationship.

+We then ran experiments using the three methods/machine learning models to see what provided more accurate test predictions for this dataset.
+Within each model, we ran some subset experiments to test some feature selection/engineering to see if we could fine tune or improve each model.

 ## Results